ppeccin/WebMSX/README.md

 - Play Cartridge ROMs, Disk and Tape images
 - Powerful Drag & Drop system for loading media files
 - Load several disks at once and easily switch disks
-- "Files as Disk" or "ZIP as Disk" emulation
+- "Files as Disk" and "ZIP as Disk" emulation
 - Savestates support.
 Export and share Savestate files
 - Keyboard, Gamepad and Mouse controllers with auto-detection
 - Easily toggle extensions like SCC, PAC, DOS2, etc.